OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 * OneSignal Plugin
 * PushWoosh Plugin

-Plugins that use Android support libraries version 28 are not compatible with MABS 4.
+Plugins that use Android support libraries version 28 aren't compatible with MABS 4.
 Older versions can work with MABS 5 but it is not guaranteed.
 Check the table in the section Supported Plugins Versions to prevent gradle resolution issues.

 To accompany the update of the target SDK to 28 the Android support libraries have also been updated to version 28, both in the OutSystems applications core and in the supported plugins.
 This can cause gradle resolution issues between some plugins.
-You can read more about this topic in in [Android Support Library Versions for MABS](https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Mobile_Apps_Build_Service/Android_Support_Library_Versions_for_MABS).
+You can read more about this topic in [Android Support Library Versions for MABS](https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Mobile_Apps_Build_Service/Android_Support_Library_Versions_for_MABS).

-## Supported Plugins Versions
+## Supported plugins versions

 You should use the following versions for the supported OutSystems plugins: